 Then collect unique seashells and glue them to the pins.
 The size and design of the hairpin are according to your preference.

 Other than hairpins, you can make little hair clips for your children.
-These seashell hairpins and clips are good crafts that will bring a coastal groove on your hair.
+These seashell hairpins and clips are good crafts that will bring a coastal groove to your hair.

 When you visit the beach, you would like to carry back something memorable back home.
 Seashells are useful objects that can be used to make beautiful necklaces and bracelets.